vinz243/cassette/README.md

   "scgiPort": "58081"
 }
 ```
-Please note that `scgiPort` have to take you rtorrent scgi port value, as configured/found above.
+Please note that `scgiPort` has to take your rtorrent scgi port value, as configured/found above.

 #### Proxying via nginx: